-The Rideau Canal communities dotting the landscape along the way share the many stories of the fabled canal and if those locks could talk, they would likely tell stories of grand boats locking through, communities evolving over time and the aspects of each stop along the way that makes the Rideau Canal so unique.
-From staying in a Lockmaster’s house to meeting some furry friends, here’s our second list of what to do this summer along the Rideau.
+The Rideau Canal communities dotting the landscape along the way share the many stories of the fabled canal.
+If those locks could talk, they would likely tell stories of grand boats locking through, communities evolving over time and the aspects of each stop along the way that makes the Rideau Canal so unique.
+From staying in a Lockmaster’s house to meeting some furry friends, here’s our list of what to do this summer along the Rideau.

 Explore the nooks and crannies of this paddler’s paradise!
 Make your own ripples along the Rideau and hit the water paddling.
 Calm, clear water and natural sights entice people of all ages to pick up a paddle and discover the intimate side of the Rideau.
 More than 30 launch ramps and most lock stations provide access to the canal and unlike powerboats, paddlers have the advantage of exploring bays and ponds to get a sense of the wildlife that calls the Rideau home.

 Kayaks, canoes and stand up paddleboards can be rented at numerous points along the Rideau Canal and Rideau Tours out of Chaffey’s Lock even offers guided tours and luxury paddling.
 You may even get to see the famous Captain Mike.
 Morning paddlers are often greeted by loons and blue herons as the mist rises off of the lakes and evening paddlers can watch the sun go down over the water in a glorious blaze of colour.

 The Rideau Canal is awash in history with several surviving blockhouses, lockmasters houses, and community buildings that have been preserved.